 He looked at her, then again with the peculiar subtle grin out of the window.
 There was a tense silence.

 At last he turned to her and said satirically:

-"That was why vou wanted me then, to get a child?"
+"That was why you wanted me, then, to get a child?"
 She hung her head.

 "No. Not really," she said.